Yvette is a Christian counselor with a passion to help people find God's purpose. Her articles are sources of daily inspiration.

 - more workers (Matthew 9:38)

-This hub explores seven steps to move to a higher level in our communion with God.
-The relevant Scriptures, teaching, focus activities and empowering prayers in this hub will inspire you to pray with confidence and experience answered prayers.
+This article explores seven steps to move to a higher level in our communion with God.
+The relevant Scriptures, teaching, focus activities and empowering prayers in this article will inspire you to pray with confidence and experience answered prayers.

 We wonder why we do not see more answers to our prayers.
 Yet, God promises that when we call, he answers us.
 One problem could be that while we are seeking answered prayers from God, we are doing so according to our own desires.